-For example, your policy’s personal liability insurance can help out if your kid accidentally sends a baseball through the neighbor’s window.
-You also get medical payments coverage to help pay for immediate medical expenses when your guests have a small injury at your home.
+For example, your policy’s personal liability insurance can help out if your child accidentally sends a baseball through the neighbor’s window.
+You also get medical payment coverage to help pay for immediate medical expenses when your guests have a small injury at your home.
 And if a covered claim keeps you from living at home, loss of use coverage can help cover those extra living expenses: hotel stays, transportation, dining out, and more.

 Because your policy covers much more than your home, an application for an insurance quote will ask some questions about you.
 These questions impact your eligibility and rate.

 Here’s the information you might be asked for when applying for coverage.

 Information needed for a home insurance quote